 AWS Certified Solutions Architect Associate SAA-C03 Practice Question

-A financial services firm has applications that are crucial for its day-to-day operations.
-This firm cannot afford a downtime of more than 2 hours and must ensure data is not lost beyond a 5-minute interval in case of a system failure.
-The current deployment spans across several fault-tolerant zones within a single region.
-Which disaster recovery approach should be recommended to meet the firm's stringent continuity needs?
+A financial services firm has applications that are crucial for daily operations.
+The firm cannot tolerate more than 2 hours of downtime and must ensure no more than 5 minutes of data loss in the event of a regional failure.
+The current deployment spans several Availability Zones within a single AWS Region.
+Which disaster-recovery approach meets these business continuity requirements while avoiding unnecessary cost and complexity?

-Arranging a scaled-down, on-demand version of the application stack in another region, which can be brought online in response to disruptions.
+Arranging a scaled-down, always-running version of the application stack in another Region that can be quickly scaled up during an outage.

 Ask Bash